 Rodent occurrence and species assemblage structure

 During the study period 749 small mammals were obtained from 40,152 trap-nights across the four study villages (1.9% trap-success (TS)).
-The greatest number of small mammals were detected in agricultural settings, these communities also had the greatest species richness and Shannon diversity.
+The greatest number of small mammals were detected in agricultural settings.
+These communities also had the greatest species richness and Shannon diversity.
 However, the greatest TS was obtained from traps set within households, although in these settings species richness and diversity was lower (Table 1a).
-Seilama and Lalehun had the highest overall TS, species richness and Shannon diversity although the land-use types with the highest values of these metrics differed between the villages.
-Lambayama the most urbanised village had the lowest species richness and Shannon diversity with the majority of rodents trapped within households.
+The communities of Seilama and Lalehun had the highest overall TS, species richness and Shannon diversity although the land-use types with the highest values of these metrics differed between the villages.
+Lambayama, the most urbanised village, had the lowest species richness and Shannon diversity with the majority of rodents trapped within households.

 Table 1a.
-The number of individual small mammals (N), the number of trap nights (TN), trap-success (TS %), species richness and Shannon diversity are presented for each village and land use type.
+The number of individual small mammals (N), the number of trap nights (TN), trap-success (TS %), species richness and Shannon diversity by village and land use type.